Poland: Russian-made missile fell on our country, killing 2

 “We are acting with calm,” Duda said.
 “This is a difficult situation.”

+“We offer our full support to Poland and assistance with the ongoing investigation.
+We will remain in close contacts with our partners on the next steps.
+We will stand with Ukraine as long as it takes,” she said.

+Biden, who was awakened overnight by staff with the news of the missile while attending the summit, called Duda to express his condolences.
+On Twitter, Biden promised “full U.S support for and assistance with Poland’s investigation,” and “reaffirmed the United States’ ironclad commitment to NATO.”

-Meanwhile, NATO Secretary-General Jens Stoltenberg called the emergency meeting of the alliance’s envoys.
+NATO Secretary-General Jens Stoltenberg called the meeting of the alliance’s envoys in Brussels.
 The U.N.
 Security Council also planned to meet Wednesday for a previously scheduled briefing on the situation in Ukraine.
-The strike in Poland was certain to be raised.

 Poland’s statement did not address whether the strike could have been a targeting error or if the missile could have been knocked off course by Ukrainian defenses.